Merkoba/Effer/README.md

 Can change to other encrypted files within the program.

-Shred function which destroys the file and exits the program.
+Destroy function which deletes the file and exits the program.

 # About Security